RsyncProject/rsync/rsyncd.conf.5.md

     for the "dont compress" parameter changes the default when the daemon is the sender.

-0.  `pre-xfer exec`, `post-xfer exec`
+0.  `early exec`, `pre-xfer exec`, `post-xfer exec`

-    You may specify a command to be run before and/or after the transfer.
-If the `pre-xfer exec` command fails, the transfer is aborted before it begins.
-Any output from the script on stdout (up to several KB) will be displayed to the user when aborting, but is NOT displayed if the script returns success.
-Any output from the script on stderr goes to the daemon's stderr, which is typically discarded (though see --no-detatch option for a way to see the stderr output, which can assist with debugging).
+    You may specify a command to be run in the early stages of the connection, or right before and/or after the transfer.
+If the `early exec` or `pre-xfer exec` command returns an error code, the transfer is aborted before it begins.
+Any output from the `pre-xfer exec` command on stdout (up to several KB) will be displayed to the user when aborting, but is _not_ displayed if the script returns success.
+The other programs cannot send any text to the user.
+All output except for the `pre-xfer exec` stdout goes to the corresponding daemon's stdout/stderr, which is typically discarded.
+See the `--no-detatch` option for a way to see the daemon's output, which can assist with debugging.

+    Note that the `early exec` command runs before any part of the transfer request is known except for the module name.
+This helper script can be used to setup a disk mount or decrypt some data into a module dir, but you may need to use `lock file` and `max connections` to avoid concurrency issues.

+    Note that the `post-xfer exec` command is still run even if one of the other scripts returns an error code.
+The `pre-xfer exec` command will _not_ be run, however, if the `early exec` command fails.

     The following environment variables will be set, though some are specific to the pre-xfer or the post-xfer environment: